kipu44/forwarding-and-literals/README.md

-Storing git credentials:
+### Storing git credentials

 $ git config credential.helper store

-Then the next time you are asked for credentials they will be stored in a plain file.
+Then the next time you are asked for credentials they will be stored in plain text in a file.

-Bibliography:
+### Bibliography

 - https://en.cppreference.com/w/cpp/language/user_literal
 - https://en.cppreference.com/w/cpp/memory/unique_ptr/make_unique